jasonbraganza/rederb/README.md

 ## Why ReDerb
 I want to learn Go.
 So rewriting something I use frequently is good motivation
+The code, to my mind, is both not idiomatic (because of ignorance, new programmer) as well as wildly overkill.
+(I have a new hammer / throw everything at the wall to see what sticks [^1] )

+[^1]: I am the undisputed champ of mixed metaphors though.

 ## Tasks as I see them
 - now in the [work log](work-log.md)